lubeda/EsphoMaTrix/README.md

 Parameters:
-**id (required, ID):** ID of the ehmtx component **text (required, string):** the text to display **icon_name (required, string):** the name of the icon to display **duration (optional, int):** the lifetime of the screen in minutes (default=5) **alarm (optional, bool):** if alarm set true (default=false)
+**id (required, ID):** ID of the ehmtx component

+**text (required, string):** the text to display

+**icon_name (required, string):** the name of the icon to display

+**duration (optional, int):** the lifetime of the screen in minutes (default=5)

+**alarm (optional, bool):** if alarm set true (default=false)

 ## Integration in homeassistant

 To control your display it has to be integrated in homeassistant.
 Then it provides at least three services, all prefixed with the devicename e.g. "ehmtx".
-See the sample yaml fpr the default services, you can add your own.
+See the sample yaml for the default services, but you can add your own.

 ### use the light component

-To use the light component add the lambdas```on_turn_on``` and ```on_turn_off``` to the light
+To use the light component add the sample lambdas```on_turn_on``` and ```on_turn_off``` to the light component.

 Sample: